A1y0sh4/The-Great-Unciv-Rework/README.md

 # Main War-related changes

-- Considering the fact that mainteining an army will be a serious investment, the early game will see a decline in snow-balling battles and the late one will witness to a lower number of wars founded merely on the strenght's number.
+- Considering the fact that mainteining an army will be a serious investment, the early game will see a decline in snow-balling battles and the late one will witness a lower number of wars founded merely on the strenght's number.
 Now the battlefield won't just host bloody conflicts based on the scientifical/industrious levels of the two opponents, but also a major one about their economical situations.

 - Army Upkeep raises by +5% each time you get into the next era (up to +35%)